pmndrs/react-three-next/README.md

 npx create-r3f-app next my-app <tailwind?|sass?>
 ```

+## Features

+- Concurrent mode with React experimental
+- Dark mode management
+- Canvas content and DOM loaded by page
+- Customizable loading
+- Support glsl, images and svg imports
+- PWA Support
+- Code Splitting <-- TODO change to a deepFilter that automatically change
+- Dynamic meta data and header using Helmet <-- Make to a helper/module "full-features"

 ### Architecture

 For the moment this is required for every page in the pages/ folder to work with Canvas + Dom